 - Free registered agent service with business formation

-Like ZenBusiness, Northwest also offers a year of registered agent service in Alaska with any business formation service purchase, for just $39 plus state fee.
+Northwest offers a year of registered agent service in Alaska with any business formation service purchase.
+However, at $225, the price point for this package is higher than most competitors.

 We appreciate Northwest’s volume discounts for registered agent service, as they’ll slash your rate from $125 to $100 annually if you require service in at least five states.
 In addition, they receive strong customer reviews and offer free annual report reminders.